 - Opportunities to obtain college credit through high school courses

 - Computer science and technology

-- A range of fine arts courses, including chorus, concert band, a jazz ensemble and a marching band
+- A range of fine arts courses, including chorus and concert band

-- More than 20 clubs, including a Student Council, student newspaper and a drama club
+- More than 20 clubs, including a Student Council and a drama club

 - Business work/study programs

 Annual Professional Performance Review (APPR)

 APPR stands for Annual Professional Performance Review and it is the process by which teachers and principals are evaluated in New York State.
 The intent of APPR is to assist educators to improve the quality of instruction in schools and, in turn, to improve students’ performance and readiness for colleges and careers.
 District APPR plans must meet strict state guidelines and be negotiated with local unions.
 Under state guidelines, APPR takes into account classroom observations and student performance.
 Teachers and principals across New York ultimately receive an overall effectiveness rating every year.

 In September 2017, the Board of Regents adopted the Next Generation Learning Standards in English language arts (ELA) and mathematics.
 These standards replace the controversial Common Core Learning Standards and will be rolled out slowly over the next few years in order to provide adequate time for professional development and curriculum design.

 The Next Generation Learning Standards detail what students should know and be able to do at each grade level; they do not require school districts to follow any specific curriculum.